peterthenelson/fiolin/DESIGN.md

 - The script runner runs in a web worker.
 It uses pyodide to run scripts and also provides some non-python libraries via WASM.
 - The scripts themselves are either:
-  - First party: hosted alongside the other fiolin assets.
+  - First party: hosted alongside the other Fiolin assets.
   - Third party: hosted on github.io as json files; retrieved via CORS.

 ## Security